WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

 -------------------

 If something should go wrong with the API call, an exception will be raised.
-:exc:`SparkApiError` exceptions are raised when an error condition is returned from the Webex Teams cloud.
+:exc:`ApiError` exceptions are raised when an error condition is returned from the Webex Teams cloud.
 Details will be provided in the error message.

 .. code-block:: python

-    >>> from webexteamsdk import CiscoSparkAPI, SparkApiError
+    >>> from webexteamsdk import CiscoSparkAPI, ApiError
     >>> api = CiscoSparkAPI()
     >>> room = api.rooms.create("webexteamsdk Test Room")
     >>> me = api.people.me()